Spectral analysis of protein backbone geometry reveals abrupt helix--coil boundaries: Results

-The preceding analyses establish that the pointwise high-pass filter $E[n]$ and the windowed spectral entropy $H_{\mathrm{spec}}$ capture substantially complementary frequency-domain information.
-To demonstrate the macroscopic 3D consequences of this 1D signal duality, we apply the analytic reconstruction framework from Ref.~\cite{wang2026piecewise}.
-Here, we use 3D root-mean-square deviation (RMSD) not as a predictive benchmark, but as a macroscopic readout to physically manifest the Gabor time-frequency uncertainty principle.
+The local order parameter $E[n]$ and the windowed spectral entropy $H_{\mathrm{spec}}$ capture substantially complementary structural information at different spatial scales.
+To illustrate the 3D consequences of this complementarity, we reconstruct 3D backbone geometry from the segmented signals \cite{wang2026piecewise} and use the 3D root-mean-square deviation (RMSD) as a macroscopic readout that directly reflects the resolution trade-off between the pointwise and windowed spectral probes.

-Applying the $E[n] > 0.10$ high-pass threshold yields a global topological reconstruction success rate of 72.9\% (RMSD~$< 2$~\AA) on the 251 helical peptide dataset.
-In contrast, the optimally thresholded spectral indicator ($H_{\mathrm{spec}} > \theta^{*}$) achieves only 57.4\%.
-This 15.5 percentage-point gap illustrates the macroscopic 3D consequence of the spatial-spectral constraint (Sec.~\ref{sec:results}): the STFT window inevitably blurs the remarkably sharp, sub-residue abrupt boundaries that $E[n]$ resolves with high fidelity, leading to terminal fraying and degraded RMSD in globally clean helices.
+Applying the $E[n] > 0.10$ threshold on the local order parameter yields a global topological reconstruction success rate of 72.9\% (RMSD~$< 2$~\AA) on the 251 helical peptide dataset.
+In contrast, the optimally thresholded macroscopic spectral indicator ($H_{\mathrm{spec}} > \theta^{*}$) achieves only 57.4\%.
+This 15.5 percentage-point gap illustrates the macroscopic 3D consequence of the resolution limit of the windowed probe.
+The STFT window blurs the single-residue-step phase boundaries that $E[n]$ resolves with lattice-level fidelity, leading to terminal fraying and degraded RMSD in globally clean helices.

-However, case studies reveal a notable vulnerability of the high-pass limit that spectral filtering can mitigate.
-On sequences contaminated with high-frequency geometric noise, such as isolated torsion sign-flips or local structural bends, the sensitivity of $E[n]$ triggers substantial over-segmentation.
+However, case studies reveal a notable vulnerability of the pointwise limit that macroscopic spectral averaging can mitigate.
+For sequences containing localized geometric defects, such as isolated torsion sign-flips or local structural bends, the lattice-level sensitivity of $E[n]$ causes substantial domain fragmentation.
 For instance, in the coiled-coil 1TQG\_A (Fig.~\ref{fig:cases}c), local torsion fluctuations cause $E[n]$ to fragment a continuous macroscopic helix into five disconnected segments, increasing the 3D RMSD to $15.27$~\AA.
-Conversely, the STFT window of $H_{\mathrm{spec}}$ functions as a low-pass smoother that suppresses these high-frequency local defects, preserving the underlying continuous DC-band structure and recovering the global helical topology (RMSD $= 0.87$~\AA).
+The STFT window of $H_{\mathrm{spec}}$ averages over these localized defects, preserving the underlying continuous near-integrable structure and recovering the global helical topology (RMSD $= 0.87$~\AA).
 A similar recovery is observed in the villin headpiece (2F4K\_A, Fig.~\ref{fig:cases}b), where $H_{\mathrm{spec}}$ improves the RMSD by $3.91$~\AA\ by smoothing over localized noise.